 Many teen clients seem unwilling, unengaged, or uninterested in therapy.
 That doesn’t mean they’re resistant, though.
 It means they don’t want to talk about their feelings with a stranger, learn shrink-wrapped coping skills, or identify measurable treatment goals.
 What teen would?

-CULTIVATING RAPPORT: FIELD-TESTED STRATEGIES FOR BUILDING THERAPEUTIC ALLIANCE WITH TEENS
+CULTIVATING RAPPORT: HOW TO BUILD THERAPEUTIC ALLIANCE WITH TEENS

 Building therapeutic alliance can seem daunting to many clinicians, especially when working with hard-to-engage teens.
 However, studies show effective therapeutic alliances are absolutely essential for engagement, retention, and positive outcomes.